chalukas-hashas-network/ch-frontend/README.md

 ## Purpose & Impact

 This project was commissioned with the goal of blending tradition and technology—making it easier for communities around the world to come together in Torah learning.
-It’s more than just an app; it’s a platform for **spiritual growth**, **accountability**, and **unity**.
+It’s more than just an app; it’s a platform for spiritual growth, accountability, and unity.

 ---